'Winter Lights' Shines On in Santa Rosa

 -

-HOLIDAY ART Several public art installations make for festive photo opportunities as part of downtown Santa Rosa’s reimagined Winter Lights event.
+HOLIDAY ART Public art installations such as “Ethereal Strength,” by Santa Rosa artist Lacy Anderson, make for festive photo opportunities as part of downtown Santa Rosa’s reimagined Winter Lights event.

 Each winter season, downtown Santa Rosa makes the most of its Courthouse Square with a massive tree-lighting ceremony and party dubbed Winter Lights